 If the insurance carrier stops your benefits in violation of the law, a hearing will be requested and back pay can be awarded.

-Workers' Compensation can be a challenging institution to deal with and you may need a Personal Injury Lawyer to get you the benefits you are entitled to and need in the event you are hurt on the job.
+Workers' Compensation can be a challenging institution to deal with and you may need want to contact a workers' compensation lawyer.